friedue/Notes/IntroToNGS_WCMGS.md

 * Administration of storage and high-performance computing servers: Scientific Computing Unit

 <a name="design"></a>
-## Parameters to consider for experimental design
+## Parameters to consider for the experiment

 * appropriate control samples (e.g. input samples for ChIP-seq)
 * number of replicates